Medical & Pharmaceutical Gaskets & Seals

 Solution

-We supplied virgin PTFE envelope gaskets with a silicone core for the flanged connections.
-The PTFE wetted surface eliminated extractable concerns entirely.
-PTFE is inert to WFI at all operating temperatures.
-The silicone core provided the resilience needed for thermal cycling.
-For the tri-clamp joints, we specified platinum-cured silicone with extractables testing documentation per ASME BPE requirements.
+For the flanged connections, virgin PTFE envelope gaskets with a silicone core take extractables off the table.
+The PTFE wetted surface is inert to WFI at every operating temperature, and the silicone core carries the thermal cycling.
+Tri-clamp joints take platinum-cured silicone with extractables documentation to ASME BPE.

 Result